algolia/docsearch/packages/website/docs/DocSearch-program.md

 :::

-Please be informed that while Algolia does not provide support for DocSearch itself, we can support the following requests:
+Please be informed that while Algolia does not provide support for DocSearch itself, we can support requests for the following products:

 - The Algolia Crawler, reach out [via the support page](https://algolia.com/support).
 - The Algolia Dashboard, reach out [via the support page](https://algolia.com/support).